mkthewlis/hotel-eko/README.md

 python3 manage.py runserver
 ```
 13. Once you run your project locally, add '/admin' to the locally deployed project's URL.
 From here, you can add the service categories and service items to the database.
 This information can be copied from each individual service's page of the deployed version of the project found on here: [Hotel Eko](https://hotel-eko.herokuapp.com/)

 You can find both the source of this information and learn more about the process with the following link: [Cloning a Repository](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)

 ### Deploying this project to Heroku

 To deploy the project to Heroku, use the following steps as a continuitation from local deployment outlined above:

-1. Begin by making sure that you meet the requirements outlined in Step 1 as above.
+1. Begin by making sure that you meet the requirements outlined in Step 1 of Local Deployment as above.
 In addition, create a [AWS S3 Bucket](https://aws.amazon.com/s3/), as this will be necessary to store static files for deployment.
 2. Create an account and sign in to Heroku.
 From here, created a new app with a unique name that had not already been taken (this project uses 'hotel-eko').
 Set the region to the closest to you, eg. 'Europe'.
 3. To use the Postgres database for deployment, select 'Heroku Postgres' as a free add-on.
 4. With the app created, go to the 'Settings' tab and click on the 'Reveal Config Variables' button.
 From here, input the following values: